telerik/maui-docs/controls/toolbar/items/overview.md

 * `IsVisible`(`bool`)&mdash;Specifies whether the toolbar item is visible.
 * `IsEnabled`(`bool`)&mdash;Specifies whether the toolbar item is enabled.
 * `Style`(`Style`)&mdash;Specifies the style applied to the toolbar item.
-Each toolbar item has a corresponding ToolbarItemView.
+Each toolbar item has a corresponding `ToolbarItemView`.
 And this is the target type of the Style.

 For example the target type for `ButtonToolbarItem` `Style` is `ButtonToolbarItemView`.

 * `ControlTemplate`(`Microsoft.Maui.Controls.ControlTemplate`)&mdash;Specifies the template applied to the toolbar item.
-Each toolbar item has a corresponding ToolbarItemView.
+Each toolbar item has a corresponding `ToolbarItemView`.
 And this is the target type of the `ControlTemplate`.

 * `PlacementOptions`(enum of type `Telerik.Maui.Controls.ToolbarItemPlacementOptions`)&mdash;Defines the allowed placement options of the toolbar item in the toolbar.
 This type supports a bitwise combination of its members to enable more than one option.
 The available options are:
 	* `ToolStrip`&mdash;The toolbar item appears in the main tool strip area of the toolbar.